fusion809/fusion809.github.io-old2/_drafts/GAMES/overview-of-games.md

 permalink:     /overview-of-open-source-games/
 ---

-As a Linux user, occasionally I need a means to pass the time, and as such I have tried quite a few open-source Linux games.
-Linux has not traditionally been seen as a gaming platform.
+As a Linux user, occasionally I need a means to pass the time, and as such I have tried quite a few **Linux games**.
+Linux has not traditionally been seen as a gaming platform, although in recent years this has changed significantly.
+Proprietary games are amongst the most popular (and include Minecraft, RuneScape and Steam games), but I prefer to avoid discussing proprietary software because I want *The Hornery* to be free of advertisement for proprietary products.
+Despite this there are plenty of open-source alternatives for Linux.
 My personal favourites are, in alphabetical order:

 * [0 A.D.](https://play0ad.com)
 * [OpenRA](http://www.openra.net/)